 Orange mint is believed to be one of the secret ingredients in true Chartreuse liquor, an herbal French liquor made up of 130 secret herbs, plants and flowers produced by Carthusian Monks since 1737.

 Native to Europe Orange mint has long been utilized for its aromatic properties, both in culinary applications and as a deodorant for rooms, tables and the body.
 This perennial herb is easy to grow and will thrive when given moist soil and moderate to full sun exposure.
 The roots of Orange mint are vigorous growers and tend to be invasive when planted in an open garden.
 To prevent spreading of mint, plant in pots or buried vessels within a garden bed.

-People have spotted Orange Mint using the Specialty Produce app for iPhone and Android.
+Someone spotted Orange Mint using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Spotter's comments : Orange Mint spotted at Little Italy Mercato.